In this article we’re talking about Sri Lanka Location, Where is Sri Lanka Located, Population of Sri Lanka, Capital of Sri Lanka, and Sri Lanka Flag.

-Tamraparni, is the name that was used by King Vijaya who was the first king of the island.
-It means Copper colored leaf.
+Tamraparni is the name that used by King Vijaya, who was the first king of the Island.
+It means Copper-coloured leaf.

-Later It was adopted in Pali as Tambaparni.
-Also the history says, it used to be called Sinhaladeepa during the time of King Vijaya.
-It is derived from the fact that the King was from lion ancestry.
+Later It adopted in Pali as Tambaparni.
+Also, the history says, it used to be called Sinhaladeepa during the time of King Vijaya.
+It derives from the fact that the King was from lion ancestry.

 Another ancient name is Lankadeepa.

-It is believed that Lankadeepa was used during the time of Gautama Buddha.
+It is believe that Lankadeepa has used during the time of Gautama Buddha.
 Names like Lakdiva and Lakbima are also from that era.

-In Indian Literature there are few names which were used to describe their neighboring island.
+In Indian literature, there are few names that have used to describe their neighboring Island.

-In Kautalya’s “Arthasastra” Sri Lanka was described as” Parasamudra” which means beyond the ocean.
-In Greek history, names like “Palaesimoundu” and “Simoundu” has been used to describe Sri Lanka.
-Both those names were derived from Parasamudra.
+In Kautilya’s, “Arthasastra” Sri Lanka has described as” Parasamudra” which means beyond the ocean.
+Greek history, names like “Palaesimoundu” and “Simoundu” has been used to describe Sri Lanka.
+Both those names derived from Parasamudra.

-Some famous Greek historian have also referred to Sri Lanka as Taprobane.
+Some famous Greek historian has also referred to Sri Lanka as Taprobane.

-However, the most popular historical name that comes to mind is Ceylon.
+However, the most famous historical name that comes to mind is Ceylon.

-The country was named Ceylon under the rulership of the British during 1815 to 1972.
+The country named Ceylon under the rulership of the British from 1815 to 1972.

-The name Ceylon was derived from the word Zeyland or Seylan, which in return was derived from the Arabic word Saheelan.
+The name Ceylon derived from the word Zealand or Seylan, which in return derived from the Arabic word Saheelan.